 Trains to and from: Dunkeld, 9 daily Mon-Sat; 5 on Sun.
 17mins.
 Pitlochry, 12 daily Mon-Sat; 7 on Sun.
 30 mins.
 Blair Atholl, 9 daily Mon-Sat; 3 on Sun.
 40mins.
-Scotrail.
+Dunblane, about 14 daily with some long gaps, 30mins, Scotrail.

 Regular trains to and from Inverness.
 Frequent trains to and from Glasgow, Edinburgh, Stirling, Dundee and Aberdeen.